 Expectation-A comprehensive set of design requirements for a safety-class fire suppression system, along with a system design implementing these requirements, will be completed in time to support a combined Critical Decision-2/3.
 Typical requirements for safety-class systems, such as redundancy and single-point failure criteria, will be established.

 When-The preliminary fire hazards analysis is expected in spring 2007.
-The 90 percent preliminary design system description for the fire suppression system is expected by April 2007.
+The preliminary system design description for the fire suppression system is expected by April 2007.
 Critical Decision-2/3 is expected in July 2007.